 Sometimes preterm labor is silent.
-Many women don't realize that their body is undermining their pregnancy until it's too late—or rather, too early for their premature babies.
-You won't feel an incompetent cervix dilating or effacing.
+You won't feel your cervix dilating or effacing.
 You may not even feel contractions, especially if you've never been pregnant before.

 The uterus contracts throughout pregnancy.
 These irregular, "practice" contractions are called Braxton-Hicks contractions and they can start as early as the second trimester.
 As the body readies for labor and delivery, however, the timing, regularity, and intensity of the contractions will increase.

 It is the pattern and frequency of the contractions that can signal that labor is imminent.
 Occasional or irregular contractions are normal.
 Recurring contractions at a rate of more than four per hour are cause for concern and require further monitoring.

 The following symptoms and situations should be reported to your caregiver:

 - More than four or five contractions per hour

 Knowing Your Body